tomtomdurrant/tax_calculator/exercises/java/README.md

-Do not checkout the project using IntelliJ as you’ll end up importing the root directory.
-Clone your fork from the command line.

 Then open IntelliJ IDEA and from the `File` menu choose `Open`, then select the `build.gradle` file from the `exercises\java` directory.

 When prompted, choose to `Open as project`.
 IntelliJ should download all the dependencies required, and you should end up with no problems.